Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Results

-We now explain how ShadowGrouping utilizes these weights to find new measurement settings tailored to the Hamiltonian.
-A sketched of the algorithm is presented in \cref{fig:algorithm_idea} but we also provide the pseudo-code for ShadowGrouping in \cref{alg:ShadowGrouping}.
-For the sake of simplicity, we explain the \ac{QWC}-version -- an extension to general commutativity is, however, straight-forward to do.
-Moreover, we call the \emph{idle part} of a measurement setting $Q$ the set of those qubits where $Q$ acts as the identity.
+We now explain how ShadowGrouping utilizes these weights to find measurement settings tailored to the Hamiltonian.
+A sketch of the algorithm is presented in \cref{fig:algorithm_idea} but we also provide the pseudocode for ShadowGrouping in \cref{alg:ShadowGrouping}.
+This routine works for both \ac{QWC} and general commutativity, respectively.
+We call the \emph{idle part} of a measurement setting $Q$ the set of those qubits where $Q$ acts as the identity.
 The idea of the algorithm is as follows.
 We start with an idle measurement setting $Q = \1^{\otimes n}$.
-For each of the next elements $O$ from the ordered list provided by $\wt$, we check whether $\mc{C}_\mathrm{QWC}[O,Q]$, see \cref{def:compatability}.
-If so, we allow to change the idle parts of $Q$ to match $O$.
+First, we order the observable list by their respective value of $\wt$.
+Assume $O$ to be the next element from this ordered list.
+For the \ac{QWC}-case, we simply check whether $\mc{C}_\mathrm{QWC}[O,Q]$, see \cref{def:compatability}.
+If so, we allow changing the idle parts of $Q$ to match $O$.
 For example, $\mc{C}_\mathrm{QWC}[X\1 , \1 Y]$, thus we would alter $\1 Y$ into $XY$ in Line~\ref{algline:update} of \cref{alg:ShadowGrouping}.
-Because we are only allowed to alter the idle parts in $Q$ in each successive step, we do not change the compatibility with the previously checked observables.
-Eventually, there are no more identities in $Q$ left in which case we have found the next measurement setting: each element in $Q$ tells us in which Pauli basis the corresponding qubits has to be measured.
-We update the weights, i.e., calculate the new tail bound, and are ready to start anew.
+The case of general commutativity is slightly more involved and we have to inspect three cases.
+If the support of the observable $O$ to be checked is disjoint with the support of $Q$, $O$ and $Q$ commute (and we update as above).
+Updating $Q$'s remaining idle parts at later stages of the algorithm does not change that.
+If the support of $O$, on the other hand, is a subset of the support of $Q$, we only need to check the commutativity on $O$'s support and never update $Q$ regardless of the outcome.
+If neither case, we first check whether $O$ and $Q$ commute when restricting to the support of $Q$.
+If not, we know that $O$ and $Q$ break \ac{QWC} on an odd number of qubits~\cite{Gokhale2019MinimizingStatePreparations}.
+For example, observable $O = YY$ and $Q = \1 X$ break \ac{QWC} on a single qubit, but $YY$ does commute with both $ZX$ and $XX$.
+Thus, as long as there are idle parts in $Q$ left, we can alter $Q$ at a single qubit such that it commutes with $O$.
+Eventually, there are no more identities in $Q$ left or all observables have been checked.
+In either case, we have found the next measurement setting.
+If we consider \ac{QWC}, each element in $Q$ directly tells us in which Pauli basis the corresponding qubit has to be measured.
+If general commutativity is to be considered, we can simply run through the list again and keep track of all observables commuting with $Q$.
+From this set, we can construct a suitable quantum circuit to measure them jointly~\cite{Verteletskyi2020MeasurementOptimizationVQE}.
+In either case, we refresh the weights \eqref{eq:weight_function} afterwards according to the updated $N_i$, and iterate.